codey-sudo/squarespace/styles/README.md

 ### Further Reading

 For further reading, see the [Template Overview documentation](https://developers.squarespace.com/template-overview/).
 To read about adding attributes to our style editor, see the [Style Editor documentation](https://developers.squarespace.com/style-editor/).

+### myNotes

+Broke up styles code into separate files (blog and header) for easy readability and editing.